 Married in 1997, Kevin and Traci reside year round at Sentinel with their children Tucker, Abigail and Owen.
 When not at camp, you can often find Kevin and his family building at their log cabin in Madison, NH.

-I graduated from Grace University with a bachelor’s degree in Christian Camping and also graduated from the LTD program at Camp Forest Springs.
-Since then I have been in camp ministry for 16 years.
-Previously, I was the program director at Trails End Ranch in Montana for two years and then served as the outdoor activities director at Miracle Camp and Retreat Center in Michigan until 2009.
-My wife Laura and I have two children, Alyssa age 14 and Dominick age 11.
-We love the outdoors and enjoy camping as a way of connecting with each other through the beauty of God’s creation.
-As a family, we know that serving in ministry is a commitment on all of our parts.
-We look forward to many more years of serving the Lord in camp ministry.
+Graduating from Grace University with a bachelor’s degree in Christian Camping, Jon also graduated from the LTD program at Camp Forest Springs.
+Previously, Jon was the program director at Trails End Ranch in Montana for two years and then served as the outdoor activities director at Miracle Camp and Retreat Center in Michigan until 2009.
+Jon and his wife Laura have two children, Alyssa age 14 and Dominick age 11.
+They share a love for the outdoors and enjoy camping as a way of connecting with each other through the beauty of God’s creation.
+Jon looks forward to many more years of serving the Lord in camp ministry.

 Jeremy Jackson serves as region rep for CCCA’s Southeast Region.
 He is the associate director for camp operations at Caraway Conference Center and Camp (Sophia, N.C.) where he has served since 2005.
 Caraway’s camp operations have experienced dramatic growth during Jeremy’s time, with annual attendance recently exceeding 10,000 campers and guests.